Kamilla Steiwer: Career

 5th in the long distance.
 At the 2019 World Orienteering Championships in Østfold, Norway, she placed fourth in the relay, 16th in the middle distance, and 13th in the long distance.

 She competed at the 2021 World Orienteering Championships in the Czech Republic, where she placed fourth in the middle distance after a close fight for the bronze medal, two seconds behind Simona Aebersold.
 She won a bronze medal in the relay with the Norwegian team, together with Marie Olaussen and Andrine Benjaminsen.

+Steiwer was running the first leg in the relay at the 2024 European Orienteering Championships, winning silver medal for Norway along with Marie Olaussen and Andrine Benjaminsen.

 Personal life

 She is a sister of Marie Olaussen and in a relationship with Gaute Hallan Steiwer, and sister-in-law of Kine Hallan Steiwer.